openethereum/openethereum.github.io/JSONRPC-parity-module.md

 ### parity_changeVault

-Changes the current vault for the account
+Changes the current valut for the account

 #### Parameters